 Here's how you can create a drop-down menu:

-1. In the Navigation settings menu, grab the hamburger icon of the page element you want to add to the second-level submenu and drop it inside the parent element.
+In the Navigation settings menu, drag the page item you want to add to the third-level submenu and drop it inside the parent element.

-Removing pages from the drop-down menu
+Removing page items from the drop-down menu

 You can completely remove the item from the drop-down menu by clicking the trash bin button near its name.

 Or you can change the level of the item in the submenu by dragging and dropping it between the upper-level menu items.